 In fact, if you’re really into tech and you’re using a modern Samsung flagship you’ve probably set your phone to 1080p to take advantage of the higher refresh rate — and there’s the rub.
 The Galaxy Note 20 is a 60Hz panel.
 For a phone ostensibly designed for power users, this is a shocking omission that makes navigation on the Note 20 feel sluggish.
 Other Samsung phones ask for a trade-off: lower resolution for a faster refresh rate, up to as much as 120Hz.
 The Note 20 is the worst of both worlds.

 Samsung set its own bar for high refresh rate displays and the Note 20 falls way under it.

 This is especially frustrating as the Note 20’s display has a few points in its favor over the Note 20 Ultra.
 The screen is flat, which should delight curved display haters.
 I didn’t experience any accidental touches and the phone retains features like the handy Edge Panel despite the lack of curvature.
 Plus, what bezels there are remain razor-thin, though the punch-hole cutout is oddly a little larger on the Note 20 compared to the Note 20 Ultra.
 Otherwise, the front-facing camera is identical, so I’m not sure what the reason is for this.

 There’s also an in-display fingerprint reader of the ultrasonic variety.
 It’s quite slow, taking 1-2 seconds to register my fingerprint, though generally this comes at the benefit of greater accuracy compared to an optical reader.
 I definitely found this to be the case.
 The Note 20 almost always unlocked first time.

 Overall, the Note 20 has a big and beautiful screen that is only undermined by its refresh rate.
-60Hz/Full HD on a flagship phone in 2020?
+60Hz/Full HD on a modern flagship phone?
 That’s poor form.

 - Samsung Exynos 990